MallocNull/circlescape/protocol.md

 A packet ID may have a specific "direction" of communication, in that an endpoint may either act as a _requester_ or a _responder_.
 A _requester_ is an endpoint that drives all of the communication on that specific packet ID, while the _responder_ is responsible for providing a timely response to the requests it receives.
 A _responder_ for a specific packet ID should never send that packet ID unsolicited; either the packet will be ignored or the other endpoint will close the connection.
 Any packet ID marked as bidirectional may be initiated by either endpoint at any time.

+A _blind requester_ is an endpoint that sends out a packet of a certain ID and either does not expect a response or expects a response on a different packet ID.

 #### Server to Client

 TODO: populate